knalbdev/Tango/README.md

 # Tango
 An application that displays the profile of the Argentina National Football Team players.
+Create using Jetpack Compose.